EagleVector/URL_Shortener/README.md

 Cookies are equipped with their custom expiration date and many more.

+Cookies are automatic and are only for browsers

 ### RESPONSE

-Simple response can be sent in the form of json inside req header AUTHORIZATION comes into picture with the auth Bearer token.
+Simple response can be sent in the form of json inside req header AUTHORIZATION comes into picture with the auth Bearer token inside headers.

+We can use local storage to save our auth/bearer token in case of browsers otherwise we can use mobile device memory to save the token

+## AUTHENTICATION vs AUTHORIZATION

+Authentication is the process of checking if the user is authenticated i.e having a valid account with correct cred.

+Authorization is the process of checking if the user is authorized to use a particular resource inside the domain.